VisualMQ/mq-dev-patterns/README.md

+## IBM MQ Java Sample: put/get

 ## IBM MQ samples and patterns

-When your application needs messaging, you don’t want to spend countless hours learning the basics, you want to jump straight in and play, see how things work.
+==When your application needs messaging, you don’t want to spend countless hours learning the basics, you want to jump straight in and play, see how things work.==

-We have taken parts that make up the current set of our IBM MQ samples and built applications that you can use to do just that.
+==We have taken parts that make up the current set of our IBM MQ samples and built applications that you can use to do just that.==

-You'll find `put/get`, `pub/sub`, `request/response` samples that you can run in the same language or you can try mixing things up and do a `put` in Java, `get` with Go etc.
+==You'll find `put/get`, `pub/sub`, `request/response` samples that you can run in the same language or you can try mixing things up and do a `put` in Java, `get` with Go etc.==

-There is a [README for each language](#readme-docs) that helps you with the initial setup.
+==There is a [README for each language](#readme-docs) that helps you with the initial setup.==

 You need an MQ server with a queue or topic to run these samples against.
 To find out more about what MQ is and how it works, start from [LearnMQ](https://developer.ibm.com/messaging/learn-mq/).